Terms & Conditions

 1. Payment.
 You will pay Woodswork the Charges for the Services at the rates and on the terms set out in clause 5.4 and on the Order Form.
 All Charges are exclusive of GST.

-2. Customer number.
-It is your responsibility to reference your customer number when paying an invoice for the Charges.
-If you do not reference your customer number then the relevant invoice may at Woodswork’s sole discretion be considered unpaid for the purposes of clause 5.4 until you are able to demonstrate proof of your payment to our reasonable satisfaction.
+2. Invoice number.
+It is your responsibility to reference your invoice number when paying an invoice for the Charges.
+If you do not reference your invoice number then the relevant invoice may at Woodswork’s sole discretion be considered unpaid for the purposes of clause 5.4 until you are able to demonstrate proof of your payment to our reasonable satisfaction.

 3. Additional costs.
 Woodswork may, when agreed by the parties, perform services that are beyond the scope of this Agreement.
 Unless otherwise agreed in writing, you must pay additional charges at Woodswork’s then current rates in accordance with the payment terms set out in clause 5.4.